Sheffield City Region Transforming Cities Fund Bid – Tranche One

-Sheffield City Region (SCR) has formally submitted the bids, which cover schemes across Barnsley, Doncaster, Rotherham and Sheffield and are together worth almost £10m.
+Sheffield City Region (SCR) formally submitted bids which cover schemes across Barnsley, Doncaster, Rotherham and Sheffield and are together worth almost £10m.

 This comes after, in September last year, it was announced that SCR was one of 10 shortlisted areas in the country to receive Transforming Cities cash.
 For the Prospectus and Application that led to this decision please click below: